 QUEENSLAND BOOKBINDERS’ GUILD ANNUAL COMPETITION

 The guild competition is an annual competition for members.
-Competition has two categories: A case-bound book & The Complete Book.
-Both categories have the same theme / book the title of which is committee decision.
+A Traditional Book . the title of which is a committee decision.
 The text will be available early in the calendar year, we keep the cost as low as possible.

-Entries are due in late November and judging results are announced at the annual Christmas party.
-All books will be on display at this time.
+Entries are due in March of each year, and the winner will be announced at the following AGM.
+The entries will be on display at this time.